lorinbaum/lorinbaum.github.io/_posts/2024-01-23-towards-spirit-stream.md

 I use a soft overlay on some files to edit them.
 Publish.
 And its out.
-The overlay is so soft and easily understood.
+The overlay is easily understood.
 Easily modified
 ```
 markdown, mathjax, css